perplx/just-utils/README.md

 [run_mypy.sh](run_mypy.sh)         | runs `mypy` on the source code, shows type errors [run_vermin.sh](run_vermin.sh)     | runs `vermin` on the source code, shows minimum python version

-These assume the tools are installed in the current python environment
+These assume the tools are already installed in the current python environment